Helinox Bench One

 But that's not where the Bench One's use cases end: sure, it's a great seat, but where a camp chair can really only be used as a lounge-y throne, a bench can do much more.
 This fall, my Bench One has served as a camp loveseat, a picnic table bench, a comfortable platform for nervous dogs, a sleeping cot for three-year-olds, a table for meal prep, an in-tent nightstand and more.

 The chief point of resistance for most (according to my non-scientific friend poll) is price.
 At $300, the Bench One is a sizable investment.
-In a very distant second, another complaint is aesthetics: the blue and black color scheme is handsome, but the brand's logo emblazoned across a quarter of the seat is borderline obnoxious.
-(Though if you own gear from Helinox, you're probably quite proud of it, so this point may be moot.)
+In a very distant second, another complaint is aesthetics: the blue-and-black color scheme is handsome, but the brand's logo emblazoned across a quarter of the seat is borderline obnoxious.
+That said, the brand has since released two new styles — a tie dye and a blue paisley — so the point may be moot.